SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MailApp/MailApp.md

 The method states that the content of the `MailReaderPresenter` held by `reader` depends on the selection in the tree.
 If an email is selected, the reader shows its fields.
 If there is no selection, or a folder is selected, the reader shows the informational message.
 When a draft email is selected, we put it in the `editedMail` instance variable, which will be handy when we start performing actions on the selected email.

-Let's also define this method, so that the window has a title and it is big enough for reading emails easily.
+Let's also define the method `initializeWindow`, so that the window has a title and it is big enough for reading emails easily.

 ```
 MailClientPresenter >> initializeWindow: aWindowPresenter